These are boom times in the Cobalt camp, but this is entirely new territory for Gino Chitaroni.

 “Eighteen months ago, if someone breathed the word cobalt, I would have thought they were on crack,” chuckles Chitaroni, a third-generation Cobalt-area miner and president of Polymet Labs in the town of Cobalt.

-With intimate knowledge of the district, Chitaroni has quietly served as a pathfinder for incoming exploration companies and helping them stake the best prospective cobalt ground in the last year and a half.
+With intimate knowledge of the district, Chitaroni has quietly served as a pathfinder for incoming exploration companies to help them stake the best prospective cobalt ground in the last year and a half.

 “I’ve made more deals in the cobalt sector than I ever done in my lifetime,” said Chitaroni in reflecting on the last year where cobalt prices jumped from US $9 an ounce to $27 in early July.